How to Check How Many SIMs Are Linked to Your Iqama in 2026

 You’ll get a summary showing the total number of mobile connections registered under your name with each network provider.

-Method 3: Using the CST Mobile App
+Option 3: Use the CST App

 The same verification is available through the official CST mobile app (available for both Android and iOS) via the ‘Argami’ feature.
 Simply download the app, create an account and log in to your account to view your registered mobile numbers.